yracnet/vite-plugin-ssr-config/packages/plugin/README.md

 # Configuration Options

-Here are all the configurable options available with `vite-plugin-ssr-kit`:
+Here are all the configurable options available with `vite-plugin-ssr-config`:

 ### `root` (string)